-N. B.-The State Board of Law Examiners holds such examination in Baltimore City twice a year-in June and November.
+N. B.-The State Board of Law Examiners holds such examinations in Baltimore City twice a year-in June and November.
 A fee of \$25 must accompany the application to be allowed to take the examination, as prescribed by rule second.

-^{}Consult Acts of the General Assembly of Maryland, January Session, 1914, Chapter 655.
+^{}Consult Acts of the General Assembly of Maryland, January Session, 1914, Chapter 655 and Chapter 426 of the Acts of 1918.